Alcide Cervi

-Alcide Cervi (6 May 1875 – 27 May 1970) is the patriarch of an Italian family noted for partisan activities that resisted the Italian fascist regime.
+Alcide Cervi (6 May 1875 – 27 March 1970) is the patriarch of an Italian family noted for partisan activities that resisted the Italian fascist regime.
 He is the father of the Cervi Brothers, who were executed during the struggle against Fascism.

 Biography

 Cervi was born in Campegine, Province of Reggio Emilia, Emilia-Romagna, Italy.
 He was one of the three sons of Agostino and Virginia Cervi, a family of Emilian mezzadri.
 He married Genoeffa Cocconi (1876 – 14 November 1944) in 1899.
 The couple had ten children, including one stillborn girl, between 1901 and 1921.
 Seven of these were males and they later accompanied Cervi in his activism against Fascism.

 Activism

 Cervi worked as a peasant but became a political activist during the Italian fascist regimes.
 An account cited a tradition of activism in the Cervi family, which had a history of farming that intersected with political struggle.
 In 1896, for instance, Alcide's father Agostino led a peasant insurgency after the government imposed tax on flour.

-Cervi first joined the Partito Popolare Italiano (PPI), a political group founded by the Sicilian priest Luigi Sturzo.
+Cervi first joined the Italian People's Party (Partito Popolare Italiano; PPI), a political group founded by the Sicilian priest Luigi Sturzo.
 Cervi participated in political movements that focused on reform and the modernization of agriculture.
 Cervi became an active member of the Italian Popular Party, one of the three biggest political parties in Italy that was eventually known for opposing Fascism.
-This party, the predecessor of the Cristian Democracy, favored social legislation and agrarian reforms.
-Later, Cervi drifted towards the Partito Socialista Italiano, which was the offshoot of the merger of different Marxist-socialist parties in Italy.
+This party, the predecessor of the Christian Democrats, favored social legislation and agrarian reforms.
+Later, Cervi drifted towards the Italian Socialist Party (Partito Socialista Italiano; PSI), which was the offshoot of the merger of different Marxist-socialist parties in Italy.